KevinWang94/KevinWang94.github.io/_posts/2016-06-20-SovietSatellites6.md

 From Ayazkala we drove to Khiva for the day, basically a well-preserved old city, a "museum city" as our guidebook described it.
-Unfortunately, by this point in the trip I was a little tired of seeing blue tiled madrasahsXX, and it was punishingly hot outside.
+Unfortunately, by this point in the trip I was a little tired of seeing blue tiled madrasas, and it was punishingly hot outside.
 But, in hindsight, it really was a beautiful area, and climbing out on the old city walls was a good time.